 PREREQUISITES: Spanish 2 or the equivalent skill level as determined by instructor.
+ADVISORIES: Eligibility for English 125 and 126.
 Spanish conversational skills for students with a basic knowledge of the language are developed.
 Oral communication and listening comprehension are emphasized.
 Some reading and writing skills are developed.
 Practical vocabulary for everyday usage and application of basic grammatical structures are stressed.
 Topics include daily life situations at home and in the Hispanic world.
 (A, CSU-GE, UC)